iluvjava/iluvjava/README.md

 ### Hi, Human, Robots, Cyborgs, or General Artificial Intelligence

-There is no picture of myself here.
-I was younger, git hub was not like Linkedin.
+There is no photo of myself here.
+When I was younger, github was not like Linkedin.
-Therefore, there is no corporate vibe here, only internet subculture.
+**Therefore, there won't be corporate vibe here, only internet subculture.**
+Now.
 Let me introduce myself.

 **The following is important if you are a recruter.** At around 2027, I will have a BS in computational mathematics, a MS in applied Mathematics, and a PhD in pure mathematics.
 See the about me 2 section below for more.
 Futhermore:
 1. My personal website is on the left side under my profile pic.